 You will need:

-First, connect the USB cable between the smart-phone charger and 'USB TO PC' socket on the 1D (this provides power to the XONE:1D instead of the 'usual' connection to the Mac
+First, connect the USB cable between the smartphone charger and the 'USB TO PC' socket on the 1D (this provides power to the XONE:1D instead of the 'usual' connection to the Mac.

 - the MIDI IN plug on the cable connects to the MIDI OUT socket on XONE:1D